MikeWise2718/PmlProject/PmlProject.md

 # Overall Approach

 The overall approach was as follow:
-- 1. **Data Preperation** - here the training and test data was read and new datasets were created containing only numeric columns that were approprate for modeling.
+- 1. **Data Preperation** - here the training and test data was read and new datasets were created containing only numeric columns that were appropriate for modeling.
-- 2. **Data Exploration and Model Selection** - here the data was investigated, and an investigation of the tradeoff between accuracy and training/validation split size was performed for various combinations of modeling techniques and variable subsets.
+- 2. **Data Exploration and Model Selection** - here the data was investigated, and an investigation of the trade off between accuracy and training/validation split size was performed for various combinations of modeling techniques and variable subsets.
-- 3. **Modeling and Analysis** - In this section the split was performed and selected model was run and an analysis of the results was perfomed.
+- 3. **Modeling and Analysis** - In this section the split was performed and selected model was run and an analysis of the results was performed.
 The Out of sample error is also calculated.
 - 4. **Prediction** - Here the results for the Prediction Assignment Submission are calculated.

 Some additional code is also presented in the Appendix.